andrewpickett/advent-of-code/2020/python/day12/README.md

 ### Part 1
 > _What is the Manhattan distance between that location and the ship's starting position?_

+Nothing tricky here: Parse out the first letter as the command and the remainder of each line as the amount.

+You just need to keep track of the directon you're facing as well as your current position.
+Rotations are the only part that could cause a bit of confusion here.
+So I just break each rotatoin direction down into a series of 90 degree rotations.
+When you rotate a point 90 degrees clockwise, you just swap the `x` and `y` coordinates and negate the new `x`.
+So to turn 270, you just do that 3 times, effectively swapping the `x` and `y` coordinates, but negating the new `y`.

+Either way, turning left is just the opposite.

 ### Part 2
 > _What is the Manhattan distance between that location and the ship's starting position?_

+Alright, so this one isn't really much harder...except instead of keeping track of a direction you're facing the "direction" is an arbitrary point (called the waypoint).
+Also, instead of moving the ship on the cardinal directions, you move that waypoint instead.

+I thought I had it solved really quickly, but it told me I was wrong.
+I realized I had made a typo in my rotation code, got a different answer, and it was wrong again..

+At this point, middle-of-the-night-debug-brain kicked in and I just started changing a bunch of stuff for no apparent reason.

+Long story short, the problem was in my original way of doing rotations.
+I was trying to be all crafty with using modulos in order to calculate the quadrant that the rotation puts the waypoint in...and even though it looked like it should be all correct, when I reverted back to just handling each rotation case by itself, it all worked.
+So...I spent about 90 minutes tracking down a bug that really shouldn't have been there to begin with.

+Really, though, nothing too tricky here.

 # Results